1954 Alabama Crimson Tide football team: Miami

 On a Friday evening in Miami, Alabama was defeated by the Miami Hurricanes 23–7 at Burdine Stadium.
 After a scoreless first, Miami took a 10–0 halftime lead after Porky Oliver kicked a field goal and on a six-yard Whitey Rouviere touchdown run in the second quarter.
 The Crimson Tide then ended a 16 quarter shutout streak in the third quarter when Bart Starr scored on a one-yard run and made the score 10–7.
 The Hurricanes then closed the game with a pair of fourth-quarter touchdowns and won the game 23–7.
-The loss brought Alabama's all-time record against Miami to 3–1.